madees/asynth2osc/README.md

 In a future, dream project, the Raspberry Pi is dropped and replaced by a custom board with WiFi/TCP-IP SoC and all the analog stuff.

 In this project, we would either drop the embedded Chataigne and only output the OSC, or ideally have an embedded, web-interface version of Chataigne.

+I would consider implementing (TinyOSC)[https://github.com/mhroth/tinyosc], a lightweight OSC implementation, preferably on Zephyr RTOS.

+Maybe some Chataigne config file can be exported and used by the embedded firmware, to suppress the need for a computer running Chataigne somewhere in the installation?